maths/moodle-qtype_stack/doc/en/Developer/Docs.md

 This file documents the current progress with setting up the documentation again:

-Work on this is taking place in the `docs` branch.

 ## Changes in functionality

 The local browser would assume a `.md` extension and append one automatically.